Homeschooling: Unit studies

 In a unit study approach, multiple subjects such as math, science, history, art, and geography, are studied in relation to a single topic.
 Unit studies are useful for teaching multiple grades simultaneously as the difficulty level can be adjusted for each student.
-An extended form of unit studies, Integrated Thematic Instruction utilizes one central theme integrated throughout the curriculum so that students finish a school year with a deep understanding of a certain broad subject or idea.
+An extended form of unit studies, Integrated Thematic Instruction uses one central theme integrated throughout the curriculum so that students finish a school year with a deep understanding of a certain broad subject or idea.

 Autonomous learning

 Autonomous learning is a school of education which sees learners as individuals who can and should be autonomous; i.e., be responsible for their own learning climate.

 Autonomous education helps students develop their self-consciousness, vision, practicality, and freedom of discussion.
-These attributes serve to aid the student in his/her independent learning.
+These attributes serve to aid the student in their independent learning.
 However, a student must not start their autonomous learning completely on their own.
 It is said that first having interaction with someone who has more knowledge in a subject will speed up the student's learning and allow them to learn more independently.

 Some degree of autonomous learning is popular with those who home educate their children.
 In true autonomous learning, the child usually gets to decide what projects they wish to tackle or what interests to pursue.
 In-home education, this can be instead of or in addition to regular subjects like doing math or English.

 Hybrid homeschooling

 Hybrid homeschooling or flex-school is a form of homeschooling in which children split their time between homeschool and a more traditional schooling environment like a school.
 The number of students who participated in hybrid homeschooling increased during the COVID-19 pandemic.
+In 2017, a study found that over 55% of homeschoolers are flexischooled, taking university or high school classes at least part of the time.

 A commonly cited reason for choosing this model is that parents are not sure whether they can provide their children a comprehensive and neutral education at home or cannot devote themselves to homeschooling full-time due to time constraints or excessive stress.
 Some families also want their children to socialize with other children and find that schools are better suited for this purpose because social exchange does not only take place occasionally, but is an everyday experience there.

 Homeschool cooperatives

 A homeschool cooperative is a cooperative of families who homeschool their children.
 It provides an opportunity for children to learn from other parents who are more specialized in certain areas or subjects.
 Co-ops also provide social interaction.
 They may take lessons together or go on field trips.
 Some co-ops also offer events such as prom and graduation for homeschoolers.

-Homeschoolers are beginning to utilize Web 2.0 as a way to simulate homeschool cooperatives online.
-With social networks, homeschoolers can chat, discuss threads in forums, share information and tips, and even participate in online classes via learning management systems similar to those used by colleges.